-Family Practice and Palliative Care (FPPC) is a peer-reviewed, open-access, free of processing and publishing charges except pre-assessment/submission charge not subject to acceptance / rejection ($15, since 07/03/2020).
+Family Practice and Palliative Care (FPPC) is a peer-reviewed, open-access, current periodical journal, free of processing and publishing charges except pre-assessment/submission charge not subject to acceptance / rejection ($15, since 07/03/2020).
 Our journal is published three times annually.
 The language of publication is English (December 2018).
 Family Pracitce and Palliative Care (FPPC) is an international indexed journal (DOAJ and Index Copernicus indexes).

 Family Practice and Palliative Care (FPPC-Family Practice and Palliative Care) is an internationally indexed journal that evaluates the article in Turkish or English in any subject that can contribute to a Family Physician's multidisciplinary and biopsychosocial approach.
 Applications for all medical sciences (internal, surgical, basic, etc.) will be included in our journal if it is for this purpose.